 About once a month, I turn to the front of the binder, quickly glance through the first few weeks of coupons and toss the packets that are outdated.

-Finally, the clipped coupons are filed in my coupon binder:
+Finally, the clipped coupons are filed in my coupon notebook:

-To set up a coupon binder you’ll need…
+To set up a coupon notebook you’ll need…

 –Index cards, scissors, pen.